JanBenda123/Architektury-Softwareovych-Systemu/NSWI130_02_P_identification_of_responsibilities OUTPUT.md

 ## Core features and responsibilities

 <!-- A ### section for each feature -->
-### Feature: Exam terms management and room reservation
+### Feature: Správa podmínek zkoušky a rezervace místnosti

 <!-- The feature described in a form of a user story -->
 As a teacher...